 Northwestern University (Evanston/Chicago)

-Illinois is a major business hub with Chicago alone hosting 34 Fortune 500 companies driving demand for MBA grads.
-An MBA or related master’s opens doors in finance, consulting, marketing, and leadership.
-Employers value advanced management skills to navigate competitive markets.
-Graduates often see strong ROI with leadership roles in corporations, startups, and nonprofits.
-Many Illinois schools offer MBA programs online, letting you tap into Chicago’s (and the state’s) business network without relocating.
+Illinois is a major business hub, with 34 Fortune 500 companies based in Chicago alone.
+An MBA or management degree opens doors in finance, consulting, marketing, and leadership.
+Graduates often see strong ROI and advancement opportunities in corporations, startups, and nonprofits.
+Many Illinois schools now offer fully online MBA programs, allowing students to tap into Chicago’s business ecosystem from anywhere.

 Healthcare & Nursing